The Simpsons: Streaming and digital sell-through

-On October 21, 2014, a digital service courtesy of the FXNOW app, called Simpsons World, launched with every episode of the series accessible to authenticated FX subscribers, and is available on game consoles such as Xbox One, streaming devices such as Roku and Apple TV, and online via web browser.
-There was early criticism of both wrong aspect ratios for earlier episodes and the length of commercial breaks on the streaming service, but that problem was soon amended with fewer commercial breaks during individual episodes.
-Later it was announced that Simpsons World would now let users watch all of the SD episodes in their original format.
-Simpsons World was discontinued after the launch of Disney+ on November 12, 2019, where the series streams exclusively.
+On October 21, 2014, a digital service courtesy of the FXNOW app, called Simpsons World, launched with every episode of the series accessible to authenticated FX subscribers.
+Simpsons World was discontinued after the launch of Disney+ on November 12, 2019.
 Initially, the series was only available cropped to 16:9 without the option to view the original 4:3 versions, reigniting criticisms of cropping old episodes.
-In response, Disney announced that "in early 2020, Disney+ will make the first 19 seasons (and some episodes from season 20) of The Simpsons available in their original 4:3 aspect ratio, giving subscribers a choice of how they prefer to view the popular series."
 On May 28, 2020, Disney+ made the first 19 seasons, along with some episodes from season 20, of The Simpsons available in both 16:9 and the original 4:3 aspect ratio.
-Season 31 came to Disney+ on October 2, 2020, with Hulu streaming the latest episodes of season 32 the next day.
-Season 32 came to Disney+ on September 29, 2021.

-The season 3 premiere "Stark Raving Dad", which features Michael Jackson as the voice of Leon Kompowsky, was pulled out of rotation in 2019 by Matt Groening, James L. Brooks and Al Jean after HBO aired the documentary Leaving Neverland, in which two men share details into how Jackson allegedly abused them as children.
-It is therefore unavailable on Disney+.
-However, the episode is still available on The Complete Third Season DVD box set released on August 26, 2003.
+The season 3 premiere "Stark Raving Dad", which features Michael Jackson as the voice of Leon Kompowsky, was pulled out of rotation in 2019 by Matt Groening, James L. Brooks and Al Jean after HBO aired the documentary Leaving Neverland.

-In July 2017, all episodes from seasons 4 to 19 were made available for purchase on the iTunes Store in Canada.

 On August 10, 2024, it was announced that four episodes of season 36 would air exclusively on Disney+.